ritviksharma3/space-theme-website/README.md

 ### Tech stack

--ReactJs
+- ReactJs
--Tailwind CSS
+- Tailwind CSS

 ### Rules to contribute

-> -Fork and clone this repository
+> - Fork and clone this repository
-> -Make changes and if you have added any tech stack add it in README
+> - Make changes and if you have added any tech stack add it in README
-> -Create an issue and send PR
+> - Create an issue and send PR